InseadDataAnalytics/BuildGenAIprodandBiz/pages/appstarter.md

 ```

-A local function named `askgpt4` that uses the `ClientOpenAi` (with models params and keys included) to ask a question to the model and return a answer formated by the model.
+A local function named `askgpt4` that uses the `ClientOpenAi` (with models params and keys included) to ask a question to the model and return an answer formated by the model.

-This was the code that now we have to adapt to use it in this app. ( __correctly adapt it__ to be used in the logic of the app)
+This was the code that now we have to adapt to use it in this app. (__correctly adapt it__ to be used in the logic of the app)

 ### Step 3 : Include your code in the app

-We will make some changes in different files of the app to include code.
+We will make some changes in different files of the app.

 #### 3.1 Backend part

-Essentially a user asks a question with a url, sends it to the chat which has to detect it automatically in the backend code to then process :
+Essentially a user asks a question with a url, sends it to the chat which has to detect it automatically in the backend to then follow the oveall process:

-Modify the file :
+Modify the file:
 - app\backend\approaches\chatapproach.py

-First import the new library needed :
+First import the new library needed:

 ![import library](../img/appstart/importlibrary.png)